Axway/mft-convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Authorization_list_concepts.md

 ---
 title: "Create  an authorized/unauthorized identifiers list"
 linkTitle: "Creating authorizations lists CFTAUTH"
 weight: 140
----The CFTAUTH object can represent either a list of authorized or a list of unauthorized file identifiers for a partner.
+--- The CFTAUTH object can represent either a list of authorized or a list of unauthorized file identifiers for a partner.

 ## List of authorized identifiers